saud-learning-services/instructions-and-other-templates/docs/running-instructions.md

 2. Open **VS Code**, and then open the folder where your project is located.
 The folder should contain an environment created using the environment.yml file in the same directory.
 Then select **Terminal > New Terminal** on the top menu, which opens the terminal.
 Then run the command `jupyter notebook` or `jupyter-notebook` in terminal, and that will launch the browser.

    > 💡 It would be smart to run via the universal environment given that all of our "saud-ls-ops" repositories should work with the universal environment!
+We'll cover this in a few steps.
    > ⚠️ Not working?
 Double check that you have imported the desired environment in the [Configuring Environment](https://github.com/saud-learning-services/instructions-and-other-templates/blob/main/docs/environment-setup.md#configuring-environments) step.

    <div align="center">